MicrosoftDocs/biztalk-docs/his/core/single-sign-on-in-transaction-integrator2.md

 ms.author: "mandia"
 manager: "anneta"
 ---
+# Use SSO with Transaction Integrator - HIS

-# Single Sign-On in Transaction Integrator
+## Single Sign-On in Transaction Integrator
 Single Sign-On (SSO) is a mechanism that enables a user to enter a user name and password once to access multiple applications.
 It gives users simplified logon and maintenance of the many passwords needed to access Windows and back end systems and/or applications.
 It enables applications to integrate by automating the process of logging on to the host/backend system.

  In general, there are three types of single sign-on services: